Whit Canale

+Career

+Canale was initially drafted by the Steelers in the 17th round of the 1965 NFL Draft with the 227th overall pick.

+Personal life

+He was one of six brothers who played college football at Mississippi State or at the University of Tennessee.
+His brother, Justin Canale, was also a former professional football player.

+Death

 He died on September 17, 2011, in Memphis, Tennessee.
-He was one of six brothers who played college football at Mississippi State or at the University of Tennessee.
-His brother Justin Canale was also a former professional football player.